deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Kirk hesitated.
 "Um… Yes."

 "How do you *do* that?"
 Vedreg objected.
-“How do you jump to accurate conclusions so quickly?
-All humans do it, it's… infuriating!”
+"How do you jump to accurate conclusions so quickly?
+All humans do it, it's… infuriating!"

 Lewis frowned at him with his mouth slightly open.
 "How do you *not*?" he countered.
-“I mean, why the fuck *else* would we be here, to take a selfie?”
+"I mean, why the fuck *else* would we be here, to take a selfie?"

 **"**We aren't deathworlders."
 Kirk pointed out.

 "But you've still got a working fucking thinker!"
 Lewis exclaimed, nonplussed.
-“Don't give me the ancient evolution life-or-death bullshit whatever, I'd expect *anyone* to see that one coming unless the only thing their brain's for is holding up their fucking hat!”
+"Don't give me the ancient evolution life-or-death bullshit whatever, I'd expect *anyone* to see that one coming unless the only thing their brain's for is holding up their fucking hat!"

 The two nonhumans looked at one another, then Kirk, with an air of extreme delicacy, cleared his throat again.
 "Lewis… are you okay?"